syncfusion-content/blazor-docs/blazor/data-form/validation.md

 ![Blazor DataForm ObjectGraphDataAnnotationsValidator](images/blazor_dataform_fluentvalidation.png)

-N> We need to install the [Blazored.FluentValidation](https://www.nuget.org/packages/Blazored.FluentValidation/) Nuget package into the dataform FluentValidation.
+N> We need to install the [Blazored.FluentValidation](https://www.nuget.org/packages/Blazored.FluentValidation/) Nuget package into the dataform FluentValidation

 ## See also